lopezdsr/sql-query/sql-query.md

 2. Below the SELECT statement, in the **Target** field, specify the output [URI](sql-query.html#table-unique-resource-identifier), that is, the URI of the directory to which the result file is to be written.
 You must have at least 'Writer' access to the corresponding bucket.
 3. Click the **Run** button.
 The query result is displayed in the result area of the UI.
+You can run up to 5 queries simultaneously.

 ## Table unique resource identifier